-We would fain know, too, if knowledge is to produce such baneful effects upon the material and the household virtues, why this influence has not already been felt?
-Women are much better educated now than they were a century ago; but they are by no means less remarkable for attention to the arrangements of their household, or less inclined to discharge the offices of parental affection.
-It would be very easy to show, that the same objection has been made at all times to every improvement in the education of both sexes, and all ranks - and been as uniformly and completely refuted by experience.
-A great part of the objections made to the education of women, are rather objections made to human nature, than to the female sex: for it is surely true, that knowledge, where it produces any bad effects at all, does as much mischief to one sex as to the other, - and gives birth to fully as much arrogance, inattention to common affairs, and eccentricity among men, as it does among But it by no means follows, that you get rid of vanity and self-conceit, because you get rid of learning.
-Self-complacency can never want an excuse; and the best way to make it more tolerable, and more useful, is to give to it as high, and as dignified an object as possible. at all events it is unfair to bring forward against a part of the world an objection which is equally powerful against the whole.
-When foolish women think they have any distinction, they are apt to be proud of it; so are foolish men.
-But we appeal to any one who has lived with cultivated persons of either sex, whether he has not witnessed as much pedantry, as much wrongheadedness, as much arrogance, and certainly a great deal more rudeness, produced by learning in men, than in women: therefore, we should make the accusation general - or dismiss it altogether; though, with respect to pedantry, the learned are certainly a little unfortunate, that so very emphatic a word, which is occasionally applicable to all men embarked eagerly in any pursuit, should be reserved exclusively for them: for, as pedantry is an ostentatious obtrusion of knowledge, in which those who hear us cannot sympathise, it is a fault of which soldiers, sailors, sportsmen, gamesters, cultivators, and all men engaged in a particular occupation, are quite as guilty as scholars; but they have the good fortune to have the vice only of pedantry, - while scholars have both the vice, and the name for it too.
+We would fain know, too, if knowledge is to produce such haneful effects upon the material and the household virtues, why this influence has not already been felt?
+Women are much better educated now than they were a century ago; but they are by no means less remarkable for attention to the arrangements of their household, for less inclined to discharge the offices of parental affection.
+Iε would be very easy to show, that the same objection has been made at all times to every improvement in the education of both serves, and all ranks,-and been as uniformly and completely refuted by experiences A great part of the objections made to the reducation of women, are rather objections made to human nasure, than to the female sex : for it is surely true, that knowledge, where it produces any bad effects at all, does as much misthisf to one sex as to the other, and gives birth to fully as much arrogance, inattention to common affairs, and eccentricity among men, as whoes among women.
+But it by no means follows, that you get rid of vanity and self-conceit, because you get rid of see way to make it prore tolerable, and more useful, is to give to it a st ligh, and as dignified an object as possible.
+But at all events, Wis entair to brung forward against a part of the world an objecnion